Don Shelby: Community work

 Shelby has played an active role in the preservation and maintenance of the Mississippi River.
 Through his WCCO-TV segment entitled "Project Energy", Shelby has investigated energy conservation, renewable energy, and alternative fuels.
 Shelby has also given his time as an on-air representative for a number of pledge drives on behalf of the local PBS station TPT (KTCA), as well as narrated the third installment of "Lost Twin Cities", a TPT produced documentary.
 He appeared in "America Unearthed".

-Stage Acting
+Stage acting

 Don appeared in the Lab Theater's production of Rocky Horror, appearing with numerous Guthrie actors in a performance of 8 at the Varsity Theater in 2011.
 He was a featured actor in Safe at Home at the Mixed Blood Theatre.
 He has performed the character of Mark Twain more than 200 times, in shows at performing arts centers throughout the state of Minnesota.
 He also has performed as Mark Twain in New Orleans and aboard the Delta Queen Riverboat on the Mississippi River in St. Louis.
-In November 2022, Shelby acted in “Love Letters” with Nancy Nelson at Chanhassen Dinner Theatres.
+In November 2022, Shelby began acting in “Love Letters” with Nancy Nelson at Chanhassen Dinner Theatres.
+The run was so successful that it returned the following February and is slated for a third run as of October 2024.
+It ran again in the fall of 2025 and is exprected to return again in February 2026.